scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

 val x = if a < b then a else b
 ```

-As you’ll see throughout this Overview, _all_ Scala control structures can be used as expressions.
+As you’ll see throughout this book, _all_ Scala control structures can be used as expressions.

 >An expression returns a result, while a statement does not.
 Statements are typically used for their side-effects, such as using `println` to print to the console.